daniel-isidro/master_kschool/master_class_33.md

 On every iteration random neurons are turned off, so smaller models get trained, and later they are put together.
 This helps reducing the overfitting

-Better to use Dropout near the last layers
+Better to use Dropout near the last layers.
+Also use it after the first layer with highest number of parameters

 Dropout rate = 0.3 -> turns off 30 % of neurons